Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Implementation of the Numerical Simulations

 \subsection{Spatial Discretization}

 We discretize Eqs.~\eqref{eq:sto_cont_sh} and \eqref{eq:sto_ns_sh} in real space on a staggered grid.
 As illustrated in Fig.~\ref{fig2}, physical quantities are defined at distinct locations on the grid cells: \begin{itemize} \item \textbf{Cell Centers:} Scalar quantities ($\rho, p$) and the diagonal components of the stochastic stress tensor ($\Pi^{\mathrm{ran}}_{xx}, \Pi^{\mathrm{ran}}_{yy}$). \item \textbf{Cell Faces:} Vector quantities ($j_x, v_x$ at vertical faces; $j_y, v_y$ at horizontal faces). \item \textbf{Cell Edges:} The off-diagonal stress component ($\Pi^{\mathrm{ran}}_{xy}$). \end{itemize} Spatial derivatives are evaluated using second-order central differences, while the interpolation of variables to different grid locations is performed via linear averaging.
-For details, we refer the reader to the original works by Garcia et al.~\cite{BalboaUsabiaga2012-sh, Srivastava2023-nx} and our previous study~\cite{Nakano2025-tj}.
+For details, we refer the reader to the original works by Balboa Usabiaga et al.~\cite{BalboaUsabiaga2012-sh} and Srivastava et al.~\cite{Srivastava2023-nx}, as well as our previous study~\cite{Nakano2025-tj}.

 Throughout this paper, we set the grid spacing to be uniform in both directions, $\Delta x = \Delta y = h$.
 The system size is set to $L_x = L_y (:= L) = N h$, where $N$ is the number of grid cells in one direction.